AlexaKrut/Linux_OS_Base_Tasks/README.md

 Of each editor with word search results;
 Of each editor with commands entered to replace a word with another.

-Part 8.
-Installing and basic setup of the SSHD service "It's convenient to have access from one computer to another over a network, isn't it?
-But to make it not only convenient, but also safe, you should use SSH service."
+## Installing and basic setup of the SSHD service
-== Task ==

 Install the SSHd service.

 Add an auto-start of the service whenever the system boots.